As an illustration, I would like to talk about a client that

 numbing, anger/aggression, addiction, self-harm and nightmares etc. No matter what the intensity of the trauma or

-it’s cause it is advisable not to ignore it’s occurrence.
+it’s cause it is advisable not to ignore its occurrence.

 Research

-shows that when trauma occurs in childhood, its memories are stored in the
+shows that when trauma occurs in childhood, its memories are stored in the right hemisphere of the brain that is pre-verbal and not accessible through

 language.
 Therefore, verbalizing the trauma is not possible just as